syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

     listView.ExpandAll();
 }
 {% endhighlight %}
+{% endtabs %}

-### Keeping only one group in expanded state
+### Keeping Only One Group in Expanded State

-To keep any one specific group alone in expand state by using [SfListView.GroupExpanding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanding_EV.html) event and the particular selected group can be get from [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) by which you can compare and collapse all other groups and expand the particular selected group like below code snippets.
+To keep any one specific group alone in the expanded state, use the [SfListView.GroupExpanding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupExpanding_EV.html) event.
+The particular selected group can be get from [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html), by which you can compare and collapse all other groups, and expand the particular selected group.

+{% tabs %}
 {% highlight c# %}
 private void ListView_GroupExpanding(object sender, GroupExpandCollapseChangingEventArgs e) {